solidtm/Solved-Algo-DataStructures/README.md

 # Algorithms and Data Structures

-This project contains a collection of algorithm and data structure questions I've been able to solve, in Java and Kotlin.
+This project contains a collection of algorithm and data structure questions I've been able to solve, in Java, Javascript and Kotlin.

 I use it for learning purposes.
 Used https://www.visualgo.net to visualize the common behaviour of some data structures.
 Feel free to use that too.